-The last two meetings held at Parker Town Hall have had some fireworks with emotions high between the Parker Planning Commission, Parker Town Council, the mayor and the downtown developers along with some business owners versus the residents of Parker.
+The last two meetings held at Parker Town Hall have had some fireworks with emotions high between the Parker Planning Commission, Parker Town Council, the mayor, and the downtown developers along with some business owners versus the residents of Parker.
 A large 4 story hotel that is to be built on the lot just east of Parker Station and across the street from Ruth Chapel on Mainstreet is at the center of the controversy.
 (Pictured above)

-Many of the residents in the townhomes spoke through tears as they talked about their worry that this large building will add even more congestion, traffic and parking problems to their already worrisome situation.
-Other residents dislike the plan because of the size of the building, lack of parking, the modern architecture going into the historic district of old town Parker and the lack of transparency of the monetary dealings that have happened already.
+Many of the residents in the townhomes spoke through tears as they talked about their worry that this large building will add even more congestion, traffic, and parking problems to their already worrisome situation.
+Other residents dislike the plan because of the size of the building, lack of parking, the modern architecture going into the historic district of old town Parker, and the lack of transparency of the monetary dealings that have happened already.

 Opponents of the hotel have created a Facebook page “Parker Watchdogs” to post information and to allow you to join the conversation.

 Former Parker Mayor Gary Lasater voiced his opposition to the proposed Parker Place Hotel at Town Hall on Dec.
 5. Lasater said it was never in the town’s vision to have a four-story building in downtown.
-This town council meeting was mostly focused on the close ties that members of town council have with the developer Mike Mays and the Mars Hospitality LLC.
+This town council meeting was mostly focused on the close ties that members of the town council have with the developer Mike Mays and the Mars Hospitality LLC.

 “It’s rare to find so many members of a governing board that have so many connections to the developer,” said Luis Toro of the nonpartisan, nonprofit group Colorado Ethics Watch.

-Nineteen residents voiced their concerns about the project including Julie Allen, a 13-year resident who attended the meeting with her five children, said she opposes the hotel plan because it will bring traffic into the Mainstreet corridor, an area she and her children have long enjoyed walking through.
+Nineteen residents voiced their concerns about the project including Julie Allen, a 13-year resident who attended the meeting with her five children, who said she opposes the hotel plan because it will bring traffic into the Mainstreet corridor, an area she and her children have long enjoyed walking through.

 “My children have danced at the PACE Center, they’ve checked out thousands of books from the library there,” she said.
 “You don’t put a hotel in the middle of that.”